7 profitable gardening skills you can quickly learn

 Do you need formal certification to offer garden planning services?

-It’s not mandatory, but a certificate in garden planning can be helpful for those who want to start or become professional landscapers or garden planners.
+It’s not mandatory, but a certificate in garden design can provide you with excellent training that can be helpful for those who want to become professional landscapers and garden designers.

 Mulching is a gardening technique where you cover the soil with mulches like leaves, organic materials, garden compost, processed bark, pebbles, chipped stone and wood chips.
 This helps repress weeds, retain soil moisture, protect plant roots and improve the soil around the plants.